-To finish the high-fashion look, Nissan offers 10 exterior colors (including new Brilliant Silver and Sunset Red), with four interior hues (Charcoal, Latte, Cabernet and new Hazelnut) to mix and match.
+To finish the high-fashion look, Nissan offers 10 exterior colors with four interior hues to mix and match.
 The colors were chosen carefully to promote a luxury look.

 InteriorClimbing into the Nissan Murano couldn't be easier.
 The seating position and steering wheel orientation make it feel more like a car than an SUV.
 Slide into the driver's seat and you'll notice outward visibility is excellent in all directions.
 This isn't a small vehicle, though, and you can't see the corners of the fenders, so you'll need to be extra careful when parking.
-The view rearward isn't compromised as much as we had expected by the stylishly thick D-pillars.
+The view rearward, however, is not compromised as much as we had expected by the stylishly thick D-pillars.

 The front seats are comfortable and supportive, even for people well over six feet tall.
-Petite drivers are also able to get comfortable, with the power-adjustable pedals that help ensure a good driving position without getting too close to the steering wheel where the air bag is housed.
+Petite drivers are also able to get comfortable, with optional power-adjustable pedals that help ensure a good driving position without getting too close to the steering wheel where the air bag is housed.
 The overall interior fit and finish are good.
 Murano's instrument cluster is garnished with genuine brushed aluminum trim that gives it a younger, sportier look.
 Wood-tone trim is available in the SL, but the aluminum trim seems more appropriate here.
 The gauges have a classy grayish background with amber backlighting.
 Steering wheel audio controls are illuminated.

-A prominent pod juts from the center of the Murano's dash presenting audio and climate controls.
-A new seven-inch color screen has been made standard to enhance usability and access to vehicle information.
+A prominent pod juts from the center of the dash presenting audio and climate controls.
+A seven-inch color LCD screen enhances usability and access to vehicle information.
 We aren't in love with the appearance of the pod, but it puts the switches close at hand.
-The dual-zone, fully automatic climate control is a step above the class, and it features rear air-conditioning vents located on the B-pillars, a useful feature for pet owners as well as those who regularly carry rear-seat passengers.
+The dual-zone, fully automatic climate control is a step above the class, and it features rear air conditioning vents located on the B-pillars, a useful feature for pet owners as well as those who regularly carry rear-seat passengers.

-Customers can order either XM or Sirius satellite radio as a dealer-installed accessory.
-Though you do have to pay an annual subscription fee, we've found satellite radio to be a nice feature to have in a car, allowing us to listen to 24 hour news stations, such as Fox News and CNN, as well as every imaginable type of music, comedy, and sports, and there's no need to ever switch stations should you decide to drive from, say, Atlanta to Seattle.
+Customers can order either XM or Sirius satellite radio as an addition to the Touring package.
+Though you do have to pay an annual subscription fee, we've found satellite radio to be a nice feature to have in a car, allowing us to listen to 24 hour news stations, such as Fox News and CNN, as well as every imaginable type of music, comedy, and sports; and there's no need to ever switch stations should you decide to drive from, say, Atlanta to Seattle.

 The optional navigation system works well and includes a nifty three-dimensional birds-eye view that's sometimes more fun to follow than the flat map.